 What can guests enjoy when staying in the Saltash area?

 Walks along the river front, or further afield along the South Coast Way finding hidden coves and beaches.
 Or perhaps a moorland walk on Dartmoor or Bodmin Moor both of which are within an easy drive.
 There are also lots of cycling, golf, water sports (including SUP) and children's attractions locally.
 Discounted tickets for The Eden Project and Lost Gardens of Heligan are available to guests.

 Lots of dining options in Plymouth, Saltash.
 Nearby pubs include The Weary Friar, a lovely traditional inn with traditional pub food, and the Who'd Have Thought It Inn has breathtaking views over the Tamar from their conservatory.
 The renown Rod and Line Pub has the pub atmosphere of old and an excellent reputation as a music venue.
 The Springer Spaniel Pub (20 minutes away) has very tasty ‘fine dining' food.
 A visit to the riverside village of Calstock is well worth it and there try The Tamar Inn.
 The Carew Arms in Anthony (30 minutes away) does excellent food and is very close to Portwrinkle beach.
 For tea, lunch, tapas dinner The Long Gallery in St Germans is recommended.

-There are a number of bookable experiences and treats here at Lower Marsh Farm including private wild food foraging workshops, wine or gin tasting evenings, spa treatments, afternoon tea, suppers and more.
+There are a number of bookable experiences and treats here at Lower Marsh Farm including stand-up paddle boarding from the farm's private quay, massage treatments in your accomodation, wild food foraging workshops, wine or gin tasting evenings, afternoon tea, suppers and more.
 Enquire for more details when making your booking.